 It’s a great way for extroverted teams to have some fun together, with the added bonus that you don’t have to be able to sing to participate.

 Even so, lip syncing in front of everyone might still be a bit daunting for more introverted members of your team, so it’s best to only try this if you know your employees will be up for it.

-Perfect for your team if: The karaoke bar was the first stop on every office night out.
+Perfect for your team if: The karaoke bar is the first stop for many of your employees on a night out.

-If rewatching Elf, Home Alone, A Christmas Story, or other classic movies is one of your favorite parts of the holidays, why not share it with your coworkers?
+If rewatching Elf, Home Alone, A Christmas Story, or other classic movies is one of your favourite parts of the holidays, why not share it with your coworkers?

 You can host a virtual watch party by streaming a holiday classic and sharing your screen over a video call.
 Your coworkers can then chat and comment on the film as they watch.

 One problem with this idea is that lags in visuals or sound could cause delays for some people.
 Getting discussion going while still making sure everyone can watch what’s happening onscreen can be difficult in larger groups, too.